Importance sampling the union of rare events with an application to power systems analysis: Acknowledgments

 \section{Acknowledgments}

 We thank Alan Genz for providing details of the {\tt mvtnorm} package.
 We thank Yanbo Tang and Jeffrey Negrea for noticing that Lemma~\ref{lem:prodmomentbound} could be proved by Cauchy-Schwarz, which is shorter than our original proof and also establishes necessity.
-Thanks also to Bert Zwart, Jose Blanchet and David Siegmund for pointers to the literature.
+Thanks also to Bert Zwart, Jose Blanchet, David Siegmund, Mark Huber, Zdravko Botev and an anonymous reviewer for pointers to the literature.
 ABO thanks the Center for Nonlinear Studies at Los Alamos for their hospitality while he visited.
-The work of YM and MC was funded by CNLS and DOE/GMLC 2.0 project: ``Emergency Monitoring and controls through new technologies and analytics''.
+The work of YM and MC was supported by CNLS and DOE/GMLC 2.0 project: ``Emergency Monitoring and controls through new technologies and analytics''.
 ABO was supported by the NSF under grants DMS-1521145 and DMS-1407397.